designedmind/2017/introduction.md

 little more than "explain it away".

 I am enthusiastic about the shift in perspective that Dennett's book introduced.
-However, I agree that it falls short of an account of consciousness.
+I think it will one day be recognised as a watershed moment in our understanding of consciousness.
+Nevertheless, it still falls short of an account of consciousness.
+While many of the core ingredients are in place, Dennett is tripped up by a well-meaning but ultimately misguided wariness of anything that sounds remotely Cartesian.
 The core of Dennett's problem is his (_prima facie_ reasonable) rejection of any idea of a "coming together", an internal image for the mind's eye to inspect.

 For example, in a [BBS commentary on Pylyshyn](#dennett02) Dennett suggests that